SenhorLion/storybook-taskbox/README.md

 # Storybook Example Project

+## TODO:

+1. Add React Testing Library
+1. Add a component to test with jest and React Testing Library

+---

 Storybook setup with CI to deploy with github and netlify using the [learnstorybook](https://www.learnstorybook.com/intro-to-storybook) example.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).